thingsboard/thingsboard.github.io/_includes/docs/faq.md

                 <div class="tb-faq-question tb-faq-hidden">
                     <div class="tb-faq-question-title" onclick="toggleTbFaq(this)">Is Private Cloud compliant with security standards?</div>
                     <div class="tb-faq-answer">
-                        <p>Private Cloud is designed to support compliance requirements including GDPR, HIPAA, and ISO 27001.
+                        <p>Private Cloud is designed to support compliance requirements including <b></b>GDPR, HIPAA, and ISO 27001</p>.
 Specific compliance certifications depend on your deployment configuration and service agreement.</p>
                     </div>
                 </div>
                 <div class="tb-faq-question tb-faq-hidden">
                     <div class="tb-faq-question-title" onclick="toggleTbFaq(this)">How do I get started with Private Cloud?</div>
                     <div class="tb-faq-answer">
-                        <p><a href="" target="_blank">Contact sales</a> to discuss your requirements.
+                        <p><a href="/docs/contact-us/" target="_blank">Contact us</a> to discuss your requirements.
 We'll help you design the right Private Cloud configuration for your use case.</p>
                     </div>
                 </div>
                 <div class="tb-faq-load-more" onclick="loadMoreTbFaq(this)">